akispan/crime_rate_project/README.md

 ## Description:

-We collected 1,800 Press releases from police from Jenuary 2019 to April 2021 and used them to estimate the crime rate between different areas in Greece.
+We collected 1,800 Press Releases from police from Jenuary 2019 to April 2021 and used them to estimate the crime rate between different areas in Greece.
 We used a model for Named Entity Recognition and finally we applied data visualization on map with heatmap.

 Getting Started